Renegade (TV series)

 Renegade is an American television series that ran for 110 episodes spanning five seasons, first broadcast between September 19, 1992, and April 4, 1997.
 The series was created by Stephen J. Cannell.
 Executive producers included Cannell, Stu Segall, Bill Nuss, and Richard C. Okie.

 The series stars Lorenzo Lamas as Reno Raines, a police officer who is framed for a murder he did not commit.
 Raines goes on the run and joins forces with Native American bounty hunter Bobby Sixkiller, played by Branscombe Richmond.
-Stephen J. Cannell also had a recurring role as the main villain, crooked police officer Donald 'Dutch' Dixon.
+Stephen J. Cannell also had a recurring role as the main villain, crooked police officer Donald "Dutch" Dixon.

 Introduction

 The show had the following voiceover before every episode, provided by Don LaFontaine, summarizing the plot of the series:

 The "Renegade" theme that followed was composed by Mike Post.

 Plot

-Renegade is the story of San Diego police officer Reno Raines, an ex-Army Ranger, who was called to Bay City, California, by his good friend District Attorney Harry Wells.
-Harry hired Reno to work under cover, exposing corrupt police officers.
-In a meeting with Harry Wells and Bay City Police Lieutenant Donald 'Dutch' Dixon, Reno explains he has enough evidence to press charges of murder and robbery against Dixon's partner Buzzy Burrell.
-Not wanting to be implicated in any crimes, Burrell and Dixon break convicted murderer Hogg Adams from prison to kill Raines.
-Later that night, Hogg busts into Reno's hotel room, aiming for Reno, but shooting his fiancé, Valerie Prentiss, instead.
+Renegade is the story of San Diego police officer Reno Raines, an ex–Army Ranger, who was called to Bay City, California, by his good friend District Attorney Harry Wells.
+Harry hired Reno to work undercover, exposing corrupt police officers.
+In a meeting with Harry Wells and Bay City Police Lieutenant Donald "Dutch" Dixon, Reno explains he has enough evidence to press charges of murder and robbery against Dixon's partner Buzzy Burrell.
+Not wanting to be implicated in any crimes, Burrell and Dixon break convicted murderer Hogg Adams out of prison to kill Raines.
+Later that night, Hogg busts into Reno's hotel room, aiming for Reno, but shooting his fiancée, Valerie Prentiss, instead.
 Hogg flees the hotel and Burrell is seen rushing in to make sure Reno is dead.
 Dixon arrives moments afterward and kills Burrell with Reno's weapon.

 Framed for the murder of Officer Burrell, Reno Raines goes on the run.
 Dixon sends professional bounty hunter Bobby Sixkiller, a former Marine, after him, but Reno instead saves his life and gains his trust.
 Bobby realizes that some things were not right with Dixon.
-Reno then works as a bounty hunter alongside Sixkiller and his sister Cheyenne (Kathleen Kinmont) while searching for Hogg's brother Hound Adams, the one person who can clear his name and bring down Dixon — a witness who, fearing for his own life, will only come forward if Reno kills Dixon, something which he is unwilling to do.
+Reno then works as a bounty hunter alongside Sixkiller and his sister Cheyenne (Kathleen Kinmont) while searching for Hogg's brother Hound Adams, the one person who can clear his name and bring down Dixon—a witness who, fearing for his own life, will only come forward if Reno kills Dixon, something which he is unwilling to do.

 Using the alias "Vince Black", Reno travels the country to look for bounties, whom Bobby turns in for a percentage of the reward money (knowing that Reno would be arrested if he attempted to turn in the criminals himself).
 He also helps people at the same time and proves the innocence of those he believes to be innocent.
 On many occasions, law-enforcement officers (and other people) learn who Reno really is, but never turn him in once they trust and believe him.
 Eventually, Dixon becomes a US federal marshal, giving him the ability to chase Reno with federal assistance.